impal0r/zack/README.md

 Note that the routines defined in the "BIOS" and programs in this project don't use a standard calling convention, so they take arguments and return values in different registers.
 This allows for multiple return values and some micro-optimisation, but makes the code a little more confusing.
 Each function documents which registers it takes each argument in and where it returns each value, in a comment on its top line in `bios.src`.

 ### Notepad++ syntax highlighting
-If you use Notepad++ to write code for this model computer, you can follow the following steps to get syntax highlighting in your .src files:
+I have included a Notepad++ user defined language file, `userDefineLang.xml`, which allows Notepad++ to properly syntax highlight `.src` files.
-1. Download the file userDefineLang.xml
+1. Download the file `userDefineLang.xml`
 2. Find where your installation of Notepad++ keeps userDefineLand.xml, which on Windows 10 is `%AppData%\Roaming\Notepad++\`
-3. If you have not defined any custom languages yourself, you can replace your file with the one you downloaded.
-Otherwise, you need to merge the XML structure of the files so that you don't lose your custom languages.
+3. If you have not defined any custom languages yourself, you can replace your file with the one from this repository.
+Otherwise, *you need to merge the XML structure of the files so that you don't lose your own custom languages*.
-4. Now when you create a `.src` file in Notepad++, right-click on 'Normal text file' in the bottom left, and you should be able to select 'Zack Assembly'.
-This will get you syntax highlighting when writing .src files.
+4. Create or open a `.src` file in Notepad++, right-click on 'Normal text file' in the bottom left corner, and you should be able to select 'Zack Assembly'.
+This should enable the custom syntax highlighting for all `.src` files.

 ### .src file syntax
  - The first line should always be `Z1.0 prog`